qiz-li/lovelace-soft-ui/README.md

 ## Introduction

-First and foremost **thank you** for finding you way to my Home Assistant repo.
+First and foremost thank you for finding you way to my Home Assistant repo.
 This is my [Home Assistant](https://github.com/home-assistant/home-assistant) Lovelace user interface configuration.
 I've been using Home Assistant for a little less than a year now (not so long), and it has brought me a huge amount of joy!
-This repo is to inspire and potentially be implemented into you UI! **Enjoy**!
+This repo is to inspire and potentially be implemented into you UI!
+Enjoy!

 ## Pictures
 Lovelace is the primary interface for Home Assistant, it is used to display all sorts of information.
-My take on Lovelace is for it to be **simple**.
-I'm trying to make it easy for **you** to implement my UI into yours!
+My take on Lovelace is for it to be simple.
+I'm trying to make it easy for you to implement my UI into yours!
 Look below for further details.

 My theme of the UI is based on [Soft UI](https://dribbble.com/shots/8027871-Soft-UI/attachments/531358?mode=media)